torvalds/linux/Documentation/i2c/writing-clients.rst

 Probing and attaching
 =====================

-The Linux I2C stack was originally written to support access to hardware monitoring chips on PC motherboards, and thus used to embed some assumptions that were more appropriate to SMBus (and PCs) than to I2C.
+The GNU/Linux I2C stack was originally written to support access to hardware monitoring chips on PC motherboards, and thus used to embed some assumptions that were more appropriate to SMBus (and PCs) than to I2C.
 One of these assumptions was that most adapters and devices drivers support the SMBUS_QUICK protocol to probe device presence.
 Another was that devices and their drivers can be sufficiently configured using only such probe primitives.

-As Linux and its I2C stack became more widely used in embedded systems and complex components such as DVB adapters, those assumptions became more problematic.
+As GNU/Linux and its I2C stack became more widely used in embedded systems and complex components such as DVB adapters, those assumptions became more problematic.
 Drivers for I2C devices that issue interrupts need more (and different) configuration information, as do drivers handling chip variants